Read About Family Governance

 At Harbour Family Governance, we regularly publish articles on the many nuances of family governance.
 Read more on this page or sign up to our newsletter.
 Do not hesitate to let us know, if you have ideas for subjects, which we should write about.

-In 2023, Anne-Sofie van den Born Rehfeld and Søren Brandi, managing director and chairman of the board of Harbour, published the book Ownership through Generations – Family, Fortune & Family Office.
-The book provides insights and specific advice to families, family offices and advisors interested in family ownership and development of family offices.
-Ownership through Generations – Family, Fortune & Family Office can be found here.
+In 2023, Anne-Sofie van den Born Rehfeld and Søren Brandi, Managing Director and Chairman of the Board of Harbour Family Governance, published the book Generational Ownership: Family, Fortune and Family Office.
+The book provides insights and specific advice to families, family offices and advisers interested in family ownership and development of family offices.
+Generational Ownership: Family, Fortune and Family Office can be found here.

 Family Governance